whatsupmailbox/whatsupmailbox.github.io/_posts/2016-09-26-Sprezza-Box-Subscription-September-2016-Review-Coupon.md

 <br>

-Here's a closer look at the tie clip:
+Here's a closer look at it:

 <br>

 [![Gent's Lounge Tie Clip](http://whatsupmailbox.com/images/SprezzaBoxSeptember2016GentsLoungeTieClip02.jpg)](http://www.sprezzabox.com?rfsn=103516.e98b8){:target="_blank"}

 The detail is very intricate and well done.
+The spring for the clip is also smooth and grips the tie well without damaging the material.
+A very well made tie clip that will surely last!

 <br>